govau/notify/README.md

 You can also work with a specific project from the root level by prefixing the command with the project name, and a full stop separator.

-For instance, running the API in dev mode is done with
+For instance, to run the API in dev mode:

 ```
 make api.run